DecimaASI007/BharatwASI/README.md

 #### ✅ Self-Reliance: A homegrown ASI model reduces dependency on Western AI giants.

-#### ✅ Security & Sovereignty: AI developed in India ensures data privacy and aligns with national interests.
+#### ✅ Security & Sovereignty: ASI developed in India ensures data privacy and aligns with national interests.

 #### ✅ Cultural Representation: BharatwASI is designed to understand Indian languages, history, and culture better than global AI models.